-- Purpose of the Offer The purpose of the exchange offer is to extend the maturity of the old notes from 2007 to 2012 and thus allow us to extend the time that the subordinated debt represented by the old notes will qualify under Chilean banking regulations as part of our required regulatory capital. - The Old Notes US\$300 million in aggregate principal amount of our 7% subordinated notes due July 18, 2007.
+Purpose of the Offer \ldots The purpose of the exchange offer is to extend the maturity of the old notes from 2007 to 2012 and thus allow us to extend the time that the subordinated debt represented by the old notes will qualify under Chilean banking regulations as part of our required regulatory capital.

+The Old Notes US\$300 million in aggregate principal amount of our 7% subordinated notes due July 18, 2007.
 The old notes bear interest at 7% per annum payable semiannually on January 18 and July 18 of each year.
+The CUSIP number of the old notes is 05965LAA3 and the ISIN number of the old notes is US05965LAA35

-The New Notes The new notes are identical in all material respects to the old notes, other than the maturity date and interest rate, and will be issued under the same indenture as the old notes.
-The new notes will mature on July 18, 2012 instead of July 18, 2007 and will bear interest based on the fixed-spread formula described herein.
+The New Notes The new notes which we sometimes refer to as the "notes", are identical in all material respects to the old notes, other than the maturity date and interest rate, and will be issued under the same indenture as the old notes, as supplemented by a supplemental indenture.
+The new notes will mature on July 18, 2012 instead of July 18, 2007 and will bear interest based on the fixed-spread formula described under "The Exchange Offer--Terms of the Offer".
 Like the old notes, interest on the new notes will be paid semiannually on January 18 and July 18 of each year.
 The first interest payment on the new notes will be on July 18, 2003.